 The consequences of illegal torrenting depend on your country.
 If your nation has severe copyright infringement laws, you could end up with a criminal record.
 That said, most countries will just slap you with a fine or ignore your torrenting.

 In the U.S., copyright holders can sue you for downloading their content without permission.
 If you’re caught, you could pay thousands of dollars in fines.
-In the United Kingdom, copyright infringement can carry up to 10 years in prison and unlimited fines.
+In the United Kingdom, copyright infringement can carry a maximum sentence of 10 years in prison and unlimited fines.
 This highlights the significant risks associated with illegal torrenting.

 Legal matters aside, your ISP can see your torrenting and could throttle your speed as a result.
 They could also remove you from their service or hand your logs over to the authorities.
 In some countries, ISPs are obligated to share this info with copyright holders.